bonfire-networks/bonfire-app/docs/DEPLOY.md

 For example:
 `iex> Bonfire.Repo.ReleaseTasks.migrate` to create your database if it doesn't already exist.

-#### Building a Docker image
+#### Option A2 - Building your own Docker image

-The Dockerfile uses the [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to make the image as small as possible.
-It is a very common release using OTP releases.
-It generates the release which is later copied into the final image.
+`Dockerfile.release` uses the [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to make the image as small as possible.
+It generates the OTP release which is later copied into the final image packaged in an Alpine linux container.

 There is a `Makefile` with relevant commands (make sure you set the `MIX_ENV=prod` env first):

 - `make rel.build` which builds the docker image
 - `make rel.tag.latest` adds the "latest" tag to your last build, so that it will be used when running
-- `make rel.push` add latest tag to last build and push to Docker Hub
+- `make rel.push` if you want to push your latest build to Docker Hub

+Once you've built and tagged your image, you can update the `image` name in `docker-compose.release.yml` to match (either your local image name if running on the same machine you used for the build, or a remote image on Docker Hub if you pushed it) and then follow the same steps as for option A1.

+For production, we recommend to set up a CI workflow to automate this, for an example you can look at the one [we currently use](../github/workflows/release.yaml).

 ---

-### Option B - Manual installation without Docker
+### Option B - Manual installation (without Docker)

 #### Dependencies